Monthly Archives: November 2009

 By | November 15, 2009

 Do those who have tasted death no longer fear it?
 When I was very young, I drowned while in a pool with no lifeguard on duty.
 There was only one other person in the pool, and my grandma was on the side watching.
-I don’t remember feeling any fear or anxiety about dying during or… Read More »
+I don’t remember feeling any fear or anxiety about dying during or… Read More: On Drowning… »